On Gauge Theories and Covariant Derivatives in Metric Spaces: IV. Affine Connections and the Lagrangian Formalisms

 \be {H^{\kappa}_{~\kappa \lambda}}{g^{\mu \alpha}} + {H^{\kappa ~ (\alpha}_{~\kappa}}{\delta^{\mu)}_{\lambda}} + 3{{\tilde{C}}^{(\mu \alpha)}_{~~~~\lambda}} = 0 \ee

 {and}

 \be {H^{\kappa ~ [\alpha}_{~\kappa}}{\delta^{\mu]}_{\lambda}} + 3{H}^{[\mu \alpha]}_{~~~~\lambda} = 0 \ee

-{Eqs.(24,25) give $64$ homogeneous constraints for the $64$ components of ${C^{\alpha}_{~\mu \nu}}$.
-The solutions exist and are vanishing at all regular points and Eq.(21) reduces to familiar Einstein's equation.
+{Eqs.(27,28) give $64$ homogeneous constraints for the $64$ components of ${C^{\alpha}_{~\mu \nu}}$.
+The solutions exist and unique and are vanishing at all regular points.
+Thus, Eq.(23) gives the Levi-Civita connections.
 We now consider the case when ${C^{\alpha}_{~\mu \nu}}$ is purely antisymmetric in the lower indices.
 In this case, we have the following equations:}

 \be {H}^{[\mu \alpha]}_{~~~~\lambda} = 0 ~; \ee